Baizhi-Song/baizhi-song.github.io/_pages/research.md

 ## Works in Progress

-- **Moving Fast and Slow: Speed Optimization for Ocean Cleanup Operations**, with Jean Pauphilet
+- **Moving Fast and Slow: Speed Optimization for Ocean Cleanup Operations** With Jean Pauphilet

-- **Calculating a Diverse Set of Near-Optimal Solutions: Why and How?**, with Dick den Hertog, Jean Pauphilet, and Justin Starreveld
+- **Calculating a Diverse Set of Near-Optimal Solutions: Why and How?**
+With Dick den Hertog, Jean Pauphilet, and Justin Starreveld

-- **Designing Wildfire-Aware Powerlines via Stochastic Bottleneck Problem**, with Jean Pauphilet
+- **Designing Wildfire-Aware Powerlines via Stochastic Bottleneck Problem** With Jean Pauphilet and Guillermo Rein

 <!-- {% if site.author.googlescholar %}